-- Includes 60-hours of interactive classroom work to occur over the time span of 13-weeks
+- Minimum of 150 hours of interactive classroom work (online webinars), and field work (in-person lab & workdays) to occur over the time span of 16-weeks

-- Class sessions introduce trainees to the fundamental principles and practices of sustainable agriculture
+- Online webinars introduce trainees to the fundamental principles and practices of sustainable agriculture

-- Lab sessions provide trainees with hands-on experiences that reinforce classroom discussions
+- Lab sessions provide trainees with hands-on experiences that reinforce online webinar discussions

-- Lab sessions are held in the HABESHA Gardens Complex in addition to other identified urban farm sites
+- Lab sessions and workdays are held in the HABESHA Gardens Complex, in addition to other identified urban farm sites in metro Atlanta

 - Sessions will include site visits to area urban farms and/or guest instruction from various farm experts